 One of the main reasons a lot of epoxy floors fail is because most people think all epoxy floor coatings are alike and can be used anywhere.
 So they buy an epoxy floor coating that may be good for one type of floor but is completely unsuitable for another.
 Many times an epoxy floor coating that never had a chance to survive in the environment it was placed in is blamed when it fails.

 So there are so many different floor applications that to think one type of epoxy coating can handle them all is just silly.
 Kitchens are notorious for destroying epoxy floor coatings.
 A coating for a commercial kitchen needs to have a high impact rating to withstand dropped pots, pans and dishes.
 It needs to be able to withstand hot oil spills, constant chemical wash downs and sanitizing.
 It needs to be slip resistant and extremely abrasion resistant.
 There's also a lot of feet running back and forth in a commercial kitchen along with carts, dollies and hand trucks every single day.
 The majority of standard epoxy floor paints would be destroyed in no time in a busy commercial kitchen causing costly downtime to recoat them properly.
 Better to do it right the first time.
-We even have epoxy coatings that can bring you back in service in 24 hours!
+We have epoxy coatings specifically made for Commercial Kitchen duty.
+If your kitchen floor was previously coated with the wrong epoxy floor coating, we even have an Ultra Fast Epoxy Coating that can bring you back in service in 24 hours!

 Another example of a specialty epoxy coating needed is a Country Club and large warehouses with many Electric Golf carts and forklifts needing to have their batteries charged each night they have a fleet of batteries that need charging in a certain area.
 These batteries leak from time to time.
 Your floor epoxy coating better be battery acid proof!
 Also golf cart tires pick up debris from the course that gets embedded into the tires.
 The tires then turn into grinding wheels.
 Your epoxy coating needs to have a very hard Shore D Hardness rating to resist the grinding effect, same goes for forklifts.